pingcap/docs-cn/alert-rules.md

     The speed of splitting Regions is slower than the write speed.
 To alleviate this issue, you’d better update TiDB to a version that supports batch-split (>= 2.1.0-rc1).
 If it is not possible to update temporarily, you can use `pd-ctl operator add split-region <region_id> --policy=approximate` to manually split Regions.

+## TiFlash alert rules

+For the detailed descriptions of TiFlash alert rules, see [TiFlash Alert Rules](/tiflash/tiflash-alert-rules.md).

 ## TiDB Binlog alert rules

 For the detailed descriptions of TiDB Binlog alert rules, see [TiDB Binlog monitoring document](/tidb-binlog/monitor-tidb-binlog-cluster.md#alert-rules).